 “What we’re talking about here is grief,” Carroll said.
 “Maybe a military person died in a foreign land, but with COVID, maybe they died in a hospital where you couldn’t get to them — that’s a similarity.”

-Frison’s 9-year-old son, Chris, was close with his great-grandfather, so the death hit him hard.
+Frison’s son, Chris, was close with his great-grandfather, so the death hit him hard.
 And even though he was a baby when his father died in Afghanistan, he misses his dad terribly.

 “I wish he could see me play soccer,” said Chris, who plays on a competitive travel team.